Cuccidati

 Crust

 - In large bowl, cream together first 3 ingredients.
-Add orange juice and orange rind.

 Filling

-- Roll dough into 3 inch wide strips on pastry cloth.
+- Roll dough into 3-inch wide strips on pastry cloth.
 Lay filling down the center and wrap dough to form a long “sausage-like” cookie.
 Roll back and forth until crust seems very thin.
 Cut in diagonal about every 1 1/2 inches.
 Place on cookie sheet close together and bake for 10 to 13 minutes.
 Cookies should be barely brown.
-Cool and store in tins 5 days, then frost.

 Frosting

-- In a medium bowl, mix together margarine and confectioners’ sugar until well blended.
+- In a medium bowl, mix together butter and confectioners’ sugar until well blended.
 Add enough juice to make a thick glaze.
 Top cookies with a thin coat.
-Let frosting dry a couple of hours then store in tins as follows.